sap218/jabberwocky/README.md

 ---

 ## bite
 `bite` runs a tf-idf statistical analysis: searching for important terms in a text corpus.
-A user can use an ontology to avoid key terms being in the statistical model. **Note**: with the `.json` input you need to give a parameter.
+A user can use an ontology to avoid key terms being in the statistical model. **Note**: with the `.json` input you need specify the field inside the JSON that contains the textual data to process.

 #### Usage
 ```